Fungal Mycelium: What It Is & How It Can Be Useful to Humans

 3. The Ecological Benefits & Uses of Mycelium

-4. Mycelium vs. Mushroom (Fruiting Body) For Production of Supplements
+4. Mycelium vs. Mushroom (Fruiting Body) for Production of Supplements

-What Is Mushroom Mycelium?
+What Is Mycelium?

-The mycelium is a part of a mushroom that is very similar to the root system of any plant.
+The fungal mycelium is a part of a mushroom that is very similar to the root system of any plant.

 The mycelial network remains unseen, as most of it is intertwined with the substrate it's growing on to form an inseparable mass.

-Mycelium filaments overtake dead organic matter like wood and extract nutrients from it.
-If conditions are right, the mycelium will produce a mushroom.
+close up image of a mycelium filamentsThese filamentous fungi overtake dead organic matter like wood and extract nutrients from it.
+If conditions are right, they will produce a mushroom.
 However, some species of mycelia don't produce mushrooms at all.

-Many supplement manufacturers grow mycelium on a grain substrate to produce "mushroom supplements."
-Using myceliated grain to produce "mushroom supplements" is misleading as the resulting supplements have no mushrooms.
 Therefore, supplements made from mycelium grown on grain have low potency, contain undesirable starch filler, and are lower in essential active compounds like beta-glucans.
 Beta-glucans are the primary active compound found in mushrooms and mycelium.

 • It contains vital nutrients, including proteins, fiber, vitamins, and minerals.